-Today, many designers see the hamburger menu - the menu we all are so accustomed to - to be a controversial UI pattern which has its pros and cons.
+Today, many designers see the hamburger menu - the menu we all are so accustomed to - to be a controversial UI pattern, which has its pros and cons.
 It surely helps to structure in-app navigation considering the small amount of space mobile devices provide.
-But it also appears that not all user even realize those three horizontal lines are a significant navigation element, and using the hamburger-like hidden drawers can seriously reduce user engagement.
+But it also appears that not all users even realize those three horizontal lines are a significant navigation element, and using the hamburger-like hidden drawers can seriously reduce user engagement.

 6. Interaction experimenting

 And here appears the question: how to find the interaction patterns that appeal to users best?
 Why not try experimenting?
-The new prototyping tools appear now more often than any time before, and each of them offers some new possibilities to professional UI/UX designers in means of building, presenting, and testing new interactions, user flows and combinations of interactions.
+The new prototyping tools appear now more often than any time before, and each of them offers some new possibilities to professional UI/UX designers in means of building, presenting, and testing new interactions, user flows, and combinations of interactions.

 We at Agilie have tried different prototyping tools including Sketch, ProtoPie, Adobe XD and others, and we keep experimenting and building concepts in order to the most simple and user-friendly product design solutions.

 Personal assistants and chatbots were indeed the technology trends of which everyone spoke throughout 2016.
 Now, it’s time to figure out the best way to connect people with data-driven algorithms by creating capable conversational interfaces, whose usability and functionalities extend far beyond the abilities that regular personal assistants have now.

 Imagine the “assistant-as-app”, an interface messenger-like that can accomplish sophisticated tasks through a natural dialogue with you.
 And this is only one example of what UI/UX designers can do employing machine learning and natural language processing (NLP) technologies to build the most convenient human-computer interactions.

 8. Anticipatory design